zylisp/design/archives/011-zast-phase2-impl.md

 ---

-## Next Steps After Wave 1
+## Next Steps After Phase 2

-Once Wave 1 is complete and all tests pass:
+Once Phase 2 is complete and all tests pass:

 1. **Update documentation** with new capabilities
-2. **Create Wave 2 specifications** for control flow
+2. **Create Phase 3 specifications** for control flow
 3. **Celebrate** - you've expanded coverage significantly!

 ---